|Updated: 30.11.2016 - Next update: 2.10.2017|

-The percentage of obese persons has increased among 25-64 year olds
+Share of obese persons has increased among persons aged 20 to 64

-The percentage of those with a body mass index at 30 kg/m² or more, calculated on the basis of self-reported weight and height, has increased continuously since the late 1980s.
-At the end of the 2000s, the percentage of obese people was almost double that of the beginning of the 1980s.
+The percentage of those with a body mass index of 30 kg/m² or more, calculated on the basis of self-reported weight and height, has increased continuously since the late 1980s.
+At the beginning of the 2010s, the share of obese people was over double that at the beginning of the 1980s.
+Over the 2010s, the share of obese people has still grown a little.

 National Institute for Health and Welfare (THL)